AlbertoMonaco1997/Quantitative-Finance-Portfolio/Portfolio_Factor_Rotation/README.md

 The portfolio is based on a `static fiscal-efficient core structure` which gets rebalanced by periodic cash injections (PAC), purchasing assets to restore original target weights without incurring tax drag.
 The `satellite structure` contains an index selected from the satellite candidates list; it periodically rotates based on a combination of `quantitative signals` such as momentum, z-score valuation, inflationary regime, rolling market Vasicek beta, and rolling alpha generation.
 The basic information regarding the built portfolio is stored in the strategy report, which saves standard valuation metrics such as CAGR, geometric Sharpe ratio, maximum drawdown, annual returns, and personalized benchmark comparison.
-In the second section of the strategy report, advanced analytics can be found, such as Lopez de Prado Probabilistic Information Ratio, MinTRL, and Rolling/Full-window Non-Centered and Centered Bootstrap Reality Checks, used to validate and evaluate strategy effectiveness.
+In the second section of the strategy report, advanced analytics can be found, such as Lopez de Prado Probabilistic Information Ratio, MinTRL, and Rolling/Full-window Non-Centered and Centered Bootstrap Reality Checks and Directional Bootstrap, used to validate and evaluate strategy effectiveness.

 ## Architecture
 The project is fully modular to facilitate extension and extraction of single features, and it is designed to be *Asset Agnostic*.